-Asset and Liability/Valuation Technique

-Valuation Hierarchy Classification

-Corporate and Other Debt

-Corporate Bonds

-- · Fair value is determined using recently executed transactions, market price quotations, bond spreads · Level 2 if value based on observable and CDS spreads obtained from independent external parties, such as vendors and brokers, adjusted for any basis difference between cash and derivative instruments. - The spread data used are for the same maturity as the bond.
-If the spread data do not reference the issuer, then data that reference comparable issuers are used.
-When position-specific external price data are not observable, fair value is determined based on either benchmarking to comparable instruments or cash flow models with yield curves, bond or single name CDS spreads and recovery rates or loss given default as significant inputs. - · Corporate and other debt includes contracts that are not classified as OTC derivatives because they fail net investment criteria.
-See the Derivative Contracts section below for a description of the valuation technique applied to such contracts. - market data for comparable instruments - Level 3 in instances where prices or significant spread inputs are unobservable
+Asset and Liability/Valuation Technique Valuation Hierarchy Classification Corporate and Other Debt Corporate Bonds · Fair value is determined using recently executed transactions, market price quotations, bond spreads · Level 2 - if value based on observable and CDS spreads obtained from independent external parties, such as vendors and brokers, adjusted market data for comparable for any basis difference between cash and derivative instruments. instruments

+• The spread data used are for the same maturity as the bond.
+If the spread data do not reference the Level 3 - in instances where prices or issuer, then data that reference comparable issuers are used.
+When position-specific external price data significant spread inputs are are not observable, fair value is determined based on either benchmarking to comparable instruments unobservable or cash flow models with yield curves, bond or single name CDS spreads and recovery rates or loss given default as significant inputs.